T. J. Vinod

-T. J. Vinod (born 6 April 1963) is an Indian politician from the Indian National Congress, currently serving as the Member of the Legislative Assembly (MLA) representing the Ernakulam State Assembly constituency.
+Thaivelikkakath Joseph Vinod (born 6 April 1963) is an Indian politician from the Indian National Congress, currently serving as the Member of the Legislative Assembly (MLA) representing the Ernakulam State Assembly constituency.

 A senior Congress leader from Ernakulam district, he has also served as the Deputy Mayor of the Kochi Municipal Corporation and as the President of the District Congress Committee (DCC) Ernakulam.

 Vinod is known for his grassroots political work, youth leadership, and civic development initiatives in the Kochi region.

 Early life and education

-T. J. Vinod was born on 6 April 1963 in Palarivattom, Ernakulam, Kerala, to T. M. Joseph and Celin Joseph.
+T. J. Vinod was born on 6 April 1963 in Palarivattom, Ernakulam, Kerala, to Celin and T. M. Joseph of the Thaivelikkakath house.
 He belongs to the Latin Catholic community.

 He completed his schooling at St. Rita’s Public School, Ponnuruthy, and his pre-degree course at Vidyaniketan College, Kacherippady, Ernakulam.
 He graduated with a Bachelor of Commerce (B.Com) degree from St. Paul’s College, Kalamassery, between 1982 and 1985.

 During his college years, he was active in student politics through the Kerala Students Union (KSU), the student wing of the Indian National Congress.